Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Utility Maximization

 the \textit{set of admissible decision rules}.

-\begin{remark} The Novikov condition \eqref{Novikov_rule} guarantees that the Radon-Nikodym density process $\Radon^{H}$ given in \eqref{b_underline} is {for all $H=\HR,\HD,\HC$} a martingale.
-Hence $\E[\Radon_T^{H}]=1$ and the equivalent measure $\overline{\P}^H$ is well-defined.
+\begin{remark} The integrability condition guarantees that the Radon-Nikodym density process $\Radon^{H}$ given in \eqref{b_underline} is a martingale, hence the equivalent measure $\overline{\P}^H$ is well-defined.
 A Markov strategy $\pi=(\pi_t)_{t\in[0,T]}$ with $\pi_t=\Pi(t,\Mstate_t^{H})$ defined by an admissible decision rule $\Pi$ is contained in the set of admissible strategies $\mathcal {A}^H_0$ given in \eqref{set_admiss_0} since by construction it is $\mathbb{F}^{H}$-adapted, the positivity of the wealth process $\wealth^{\pi}$ follows from \eqref{Power_Nutzen_zerlegung}.
-Novikov's condition implies the square-integrability of $\pi$.
+The integrability condition implies the square-integrability of $\pi$.
 Finally, the Lipschitz and linear growth condition ensure that SDE \eqref{Filter_M_int_gen} for the dynamics for the controlled state process enjoys for all admissible strategies a unique strong solution. \end{remark}

-\textbf{Control problem}.
-We are now ready to formulate the stochastic optimal control problem with the state process $\Mstate^H $ and a Markov control defined by the decision rule $\Pi$.
+\paragraph{Control problem} We are now ready to formulate the stochastic optimal control problem with the state process $\Mstate^H $ and a Markov control defined by the decision rule $\Pi$.
 The dynamics of the state process $\Mstate^H$ are given in \eqref{Filter_M_int_gen}.
 We write $\Mstate^{H,\Pi,t,m}_s$ for the state process at time $s\in[t,T]$ controlled by the decision rule $\Pi$ and starting at time $t\in[0,T]$ with initial value $\Mstate^H_0=m\in\R^d$.
 Note that $\Mstate^{H,\Pi,t,m}_s$ depends on the conditional covariance $\Qpro^H$ which is deterministic and can be computed offline.
 Therefore $\Qpro^H$ needs not to be included as state process of the control problem.
 Further, we remove the initial value $\condcovinitial=\Qpro^H_t$ from the notation but keep in mind the dependence of $\Mstate^{H,\Pi,t,m}_s$ on $\Qpro^H$.

-For solving the control problem \eqref{opti-equivalent-generi} we will apply the dynamic programming approach which requires the introduction of the following reward and value functions.
-For all $t\in[0,T]$ and $\Pi\in\mathcal {A}$ the associated reward function or performance criterion of the control problem \eqref{opti-equivalent-generi} reads as
+To solve the control problem \eqref{opti-equivalent-generi} we will apply the dynamic programming approach which requires the introduction of the following reward and value functions.
+For all $t\in[0,T]$ and $\Pi\in\mathcal{A}^H$ the associated reward function or performance criterion of the control problem \eqref{opti-equivalent-generi} reads as